SANIUL-blackdragon/Zero-2-Hero-Code-Mastery/chemistry/chemistry-U1-DRAFT.md

 - "Predict the products when solutions of X and Y are mixed"
 - "What precipitate will form when these solutions are combined?"
 - "Complete and balance the equation for the reaction between..."
+**Module 1.4 Test Questions:**
+**Relative Atomic Mass Questions on Tests:**
+- "What is relative atomic mass and how is it calculated?"
+- "Why is the relative atomic mass of chlorine 35.5 and not a whole number?"
+- "How would you calculate the relative atomic mass of an element from isotopic data?"
+**Relative Molecular Mass Questions on Tests:**
+- "Calculate the relative molecular mass of ethanol (C₂H₅OH)."
+- "What is the relative formula mass of calcium hydroxide (Ca(OH)₂)?"
+- "Explain the difference between relative molecular mass and relative formula mass."
+**Molar Mass Questions on Tests:**
+- "What is the molar mass of carbon dioxide (CO₂)?"
+- "How would you calculate the molar mass of a compound?"
+- "If 2 moles of a compound have a mass of 180 g, what is its molar mass?"
+**ppm Questions on Tests:**
+- "What does ppm stand for and when is it used?"
+- "Calculate the concentration in ppm if 5 mg of a pollutant is found in 2 L of water."
+- "The concentration of carbon dioxide in the atmosphere is approximately 415 ppm.
+What percentage is this?"
+**Module 1.5 Test Questions:**
+**Solution Concepts Questions on Tests:**
+- "Define what is meant by a solution in chemistry."
+- "Distinguish between solute and solvent with examples."
+- "Explain why concentration is an important concept in chemistry."
+**Concentration Calculation Questions on Tests:**
+- "Calculate the concentration in mol dm⁻³ when 3 moles of sodium hydroxide are dissolved in water to make 1.5 dm³ of solution."
+- "What mass of sodium chloride is needed to prepare 250 cm³ of a 0.5 mol dm⁻³ solution?"
+- "Convert 0.3 mol dm⁻³ of sulfuric acid to g dm⁻³."
+**Unit Conversion Questions on Tests:**
+- "Convert 500 cm³ to dm³."
+- "If a solution has a concentration of 20 g dm⁻³, what is this in mol dm⁻³?
+(Molar mass = 40 g mol⁻¹)"
+- "A student has 25 cm³ of a 2.0 mol dm⁻³ solution.
+How many moles of solute does it contain?"
+**Module 1.6 Test Questions:**
+**Empirical vs Molecular Formula Questions on Tests:**
+- "Explain the difference between empirical and molecular formulae."
+- "A compound has an empirical formula of CH₂O and a molecular mass of 180 g/mol.
+Determine its molecular formula."
+- "Why might the empirical and molecular formulae be different for the same compound?"
+**Empirical Formula Calculation Questions on Tests:**
+- "A compound contains 40.0% carbon, 6.7% hydrogen, and 53.3% oxygen by mass.
+Calculate its empirical formula."
+- "2.50 g of a compound contains 0.900 g of calcium, 1.16 g of chlorine, and 0.440 g of oxygen.
+Calculate its empirical formula."
+- "When 5.00 g of a compound containing only carbon, hydrogen, and oxygen is burned, 7.33 g of CO₂ and 3.00 g of H₂O are produced.
+Calculate the empirical formula."
+**Molecular Formula Calculation Questions on Tests:**
+- "A compound has empirical formula CH and molecular mass 78 g/mol.
+What is its molecular formula?"
+- "If the empirical formula mass is 30 g/mol and the molecular mass is 90 g/mol, what is the molecular formula?"
+**Combustion Analysis Questions on Tests:**
+- "Explain how combustion analysis can be used to determine the empirical formula of a compound."
+- "When 0.250 g of a hydrocarbon produces 0.771 g of CO₂ and 0.315 g of H₂O, determine its empirical formula."
+- "A compound containing carbon, hydrogen, and oxygen has a molecular mass of 60 g/mol.
+Combustion analysis shows it contains 40.0% carbon.
+Determine its molecular formula."
+**Module 1.7 Test Questions:**
+**Stoichiometry Questions on Tests:**
+- "Define stoichiometry and explain its importance in chemistry."
+- "In the reaction 2H₂ + O₂ → 2H₂O, what is the mole ratio of hydrogen to oxygen?"
+- "Explain how the coefficients in a balanced equation relate to the mole ratios."
+**Reacting Mass Calculation Questions on Tests:**
+- "Calculate the mass of oxygen required to react completely with 10 g of hydrogen to form water."
+- "What mass of zinc oxide is produced when 13 g of zinc react with excess oxygen?"
+- "In the reaction CH₄ + 2O₂ → CO₂ + 2H₂O, if 32 g of methane react completely, what mass of carbon dioxide is produced?"
+**Limiting Reactant Questions on Tests:**
+- "Define the term 'limiting reactant' and explain its importance."
+- "In a reaction between 5 g of hydrogen and 40 g of oxygen to form water, which reactant is limiting and why?"
+- "If 10 g of aluminum reacts with 15 g of chlorine to form aluminum chloride, which reactant is limiting and what mass of product is formed?"
+**Percentage Yield Questions on Tests:**
+- "Define percentage yield and explain why it is always less than or equal to 100%."
+- "In a reaction with a theoretical yield of 25 g, if the actual yield is 20 g, calculate the percentage yield."
+- "Explain factors that might cause the percentage yield to be less than 100%."
+**Module 1.8 Test Questions:**
+**Molar Volume Questions on Tests:**
+- "What is molar volume and how does it differ at STP and RTP?"
+- "Calculate the volume of 3 moles of nitrogen gas at STP."
+- "How many moles are present in 60 L of oxygen gas at RTP?"
+**Ideal Gas Law Questions on Tests:**
+- "State the ideal gas law and explain each term in the equation."
+- "Calculate the volume of 2 moles of helium gas at 2 atm pressure and 25°C."
+- "What is the pressure of 0.5 moles of gas in a 10 L container at 30°C?"
+**Gas Volume from Chemical Equations Questions on Tests:**
+- "What volume of hydrogen gas (at STP) is produced when 10 g of zinc react with excess hydrochloric acid?"
+- "Calculate the volume of oxygen required to completely burn 16 g of methane gas at STP."
+- "What volume of carbon dioxide (at 2 atm and 40°C) is produced when 10 g of calcium carbonate decomposes?"

 #### **Test-Taking Strategies for Unit 1**